Katzir: History

 The village was established in 1982 by Hitahdut HaIkarim on land owned by the Jewish Agency, and was initially a community settlement.
-In 1993 it was merged with neighbouring Harish to form Katzir-Harish local council.
+In 1993 it was merged with neighbouring Harish to form the Katzir-Harish local council.
 However, in 2012 the two were separated, with Harish remaining a local council and Katzir reverting to the jurisdiction of Menashe Regional Council.